rust-lang/book/second-edition/nostarch/chapter16.md

 threads, you can make the runs more non-deterministic and create different output each time.

-Now that we've seen how channels work, let's look at shared-memory concurrency.
+Now that we’ve seen how channels work, let’s look at shared-memory concurrency.

 ## Shared State Concurrency

-While message passing is a fine way of dealing with concurrency, it's not the only one.
+While message passing is a fine way of dealing with concurrency, it’s not the only one.
 Consider this slogan again:

 > Do not communicate by sharing memory; instead, share memory by
 > communicating.

-What would "communicate by sharing memory" look like?
+What would “communicate by sharing memory” look like?
 And moreover, why would message passing enthusiasts dislike it, and dislike it enough to invert it entirely?